OpenWonderLabs/SwitchBotAPI/README.md

 #### Description
 Get a list of devices, which include physical devices and virtual infrared remote devices that have been added to the current user's account.

+> Note: For devices that communicate via BLE, please enable Cloud Services on SwitchBot app first.

 Physical devices refer to the following SwitchBot products,
  -  Hub
  -  Hub Plus
  -  Hub Mini
- -  Bot (MUST enable Cloud Services on SwitchBot app first)
+ -  Bot
- -  Curtain (MUST enable Cloud Services on SwitchBot app first)
+ -  Curtain
  -  Plug
- -  Meter (MUST enable Cloud Services on SwitchBot app first)
+ -  Meter
- -  Motion Sensor (MUST enable Cloud Services on SwitchBot app first)
+ -  Motion Sensor
- -  Contact Sensor (MUST enable Cloud Services on SwitchBot app first)
+ -  Contact Sensor
  -  Color Bulb
  -  Humidifier
  -  Smart Fan